 We have been developing DermaVir for the treatment of HIV/AIDS.
-DermaVir is a patented Immune Therapy which, based on the Food and Drug Administration ("FDA") classification, is a combination of our original biologic product (DermaVir) and our new medical device (DermaPrep).
-DermaVir is administered topically with our DermaPrep medical device.
-DermaVir's Active Pharmaceutical Ingredient ("API") is a pDNA expressing the broadest HIV antigen repertoires and Virus-like Particles VLP+.
+DermaVir is a patented Immune Therapy which, based on the Food and Drug Administration ("FDA") classification, is a combination of our original biologic product (DermaVir) and our medical device (DermaPrep).
+DermaVir is administered topically with DermaPrep.
+DermaVir's Active Pharmaceutical Ingredient ("API") is a pDNA expressing the broadest HIV antigen repertoires and Virus-like Particles ("VLP").